leoditommaso/docker_php-fpm/README.md

 docker run leoditommaso/php-fpm
 ```

-That will be useless because you will have a PHP-FPM running with
+Anyway, that will be useless because you will have a PHP-FPM running with
-no application configured and with no possibility to connect to a
+no application configured and with no connection to a webserver.
+So, the
-webserver.
-So, the best way to run the container is:
+best way to run the container is:

 ```
-docker run -d -v /PATH/TO/LOGDIR:/var/log/phpfpm -v /PATH/TO/SOCKETDIR:/var/run/phpfpm -v /PATH/TO/APPDIR:/opt/applications/APP_NAME
+docker run -d -v /PATH/TO/LOGDIR:/var/log/phpfpm -v /PATH/TO/SOCKETDIR:/var/run/phpfpm -v /PATH/TO/APPDIR:/opt/applications/APP_NAME leoditommaso/php-fpm:latest
 ```

+Where:

+* /PATH/TO/LOGDIR: is the full path to a local folder on the host machine
+  where logs will be stored.
+* /PATH/TO/SOCKETDIR: is the full path to a local folder on the host machine
+  where the socket will be placed.
+With this you could then configure an Nginx
+  virtual host and set it to read from this socket.
+The socket will be named
+  after the application.
+* /PATH/TO/APPDIR: is the full path to a local folder on the host machine where
+  the website public files are stored.
-Where APP_NAME is the one specified in the Dockerfile (www by default).
+* APP_NAME is the one specified in the Dockerfile (www by default).

-By default, the container will create a socket placed in the /PATH/TO/SOCKETDIR directory
-and named after the application name which will be:
+# Building

+If you need to customize some setting you should clone this repo, change the appropiate
+file and then build the container.
+It's important to know the meaning of each file then:

+* Dockerfile: this is the docker configuration file to build the container from.
+Take a
+  look at the comments on the file for an explanation of each line meaning.
+* supervisord.conf: the configuration file for supervisord.
+It tells the daemon to start
+  PHP-FPM.
+* www.conf: this is PHP-FPM pool configuration file.
+You could introduce any configuration
+  you need but keep **pool_name**, **app_user** and **app_group** the way they are
+  'cause those strings are replaced with the appropiate values in the Dockerfile.

+After making any customization you need execute:

 ```
-www_php-fpm.socket
+docker build -t newcontainername .
 ```

 # License and Authors